DineshVucha/test-automation-framework/README.md

 7. Reports in html and pdf format
 8. Support to run Mobile app in AWS device farm
 9. Support to run web app through CICD pipelines
-10. Throw custom exceptions in your project using TAPException class
+10. Throw custom exceptions in your project using TAFException class
 11. Global properties/variables map which can be accessed anywhere in the entire test suite during execution.
 Refer attached example projects for this reference
 12. Inbuilt cucumber BDD steps to support Web/Mobile/API automation to ease the automation writing.
 Example projects attached are created using inbuilt steps for reference
-13. TAP classes can be accessed by either using sprint annotation or creating the required class object.
+13. TAF classes can be accessed by either using sprint annotation or creating the required class object.
 Example projects attached are created using sprint annotation for reference
-14. Project can be configured to take screen-shot on failure or when ever required using TAP provided method
+14. Project can be configured to take screen-shot on failure or when ever required using TAF provided method

 [Back-To-Home](#home)
 # Development environment setup